 - Designates how certain decisions will be made and by who

 - Outlines the responsibilities of each conservator with regard to the child

-- Is not the same as possession, access or visitation
+- Is not the same as possession or access

 What are the Different Types of Conservators under Texas Custody Laws?

 Under the Texas Family Code, it is presumed that it is in the best interest of the child(ren) that the biological parents be appointed “joint managing conservators” (often referred to as “JMCs”).

 However, if one parent can overcome that rebuttable presumption, then the Court may appoint that parent a sole managing conservator.
 If the Court appoints a party the sole managing conservator, then the other parent is the possessory conservator.